alterasc/MicroscopicContentExpansion/README.md

 ## Thanks to
 -   bubbles and Vek17 specifically
 -   kadyn for his Expanded Content
+-   Fumihiko for making of Snake Style for Kingmaker
 -   Pathfinder Wrath of The Righteous Discord channel members
 -   PS: Wolfie's [Modding Wiki](https://github.com/WittleWolfie/OwlcatModdingWiki/wiki) is an excellent place to start if you want to start modding on your own.
 -   Join our [Discord](https://discord.com/invite/wotr)